Published: February 1, 2025

 The Great Lakes region, with its contiguous waterway connections to the Atlantic Ocean via the Saint Lawrence Seaway, emerged as a hub of such maritime activities.
 Among these vessels, the S.S.
 Chief Wawatam was a quintessential example of the union between necessity and technological innovation.

-Chief Wawatam was conceived by the renowned Great Lakes marine architect, Frank E. Kirby.
+Chief Wawatam was designed by Great Lakes marine architect, Frank E. Kirby.
 The vessel was launched by the Toledo Shipbuilding Company in Toledo, Ohio, on August 26, 1911, as a successor to the St. Ignace, a wooden ship constructed in 1888.

-At the time of its creation, this new steel ship was reputed to be the largest icebreaker globally.
-It commenced operations for the Mackinac Transportation Company on October 18, 1911, a venture collaboratively owned by the Duluth, South Shore and Atlantic Railway, the Grand Rapids and Indiana Railroad, and the Michigan Central Railroad.
+At the time of its creation, this new steel ship was reputed to be the largest icebreaker in the world.
+It commenced operations for the Mackinac Transportation Company on October 18, 1911, a venture collaboratively owned by the Duluth, South Shore and Atlantic Railway (Soo), the Grand Rapids & Indiana Railroad (PRR), and the Michigan Central Railroad (NYC).
 These rail networks had routes traversing the Straits of Mackinac.

 The engineering of the Chief Wawatam was a marvel of its time.
 Details of its design reveal an acute awareness of the challenges faced by ice-breaking vessels.